RoseIntroductionAbout the Instruments

 spacer

-The soundboard and bridge are longer than usual for 17th-century instruments, and the bridge is also taller and somewhat heavier.
-As a result, the instrument has a more sonorous and sustaining sound, compared to many contemporary clavichords that have a more rapid decay.
-The string scaling is short and appropriate for brass stringing tuned to the common tone-high pitch known as Chorton in the late Baroque.
+The soundboard and bridge are longer than usual for 17th-century instruments, and the bridge is also taller and more massive.
+As a result, the instrument has a more sonorous and sustaining sound, compared to some contemporary instruments that have a more rapid decay.
+The string scaling is short and appropriate for tuning to the common tone-high pitch known as Chorton in the late Baroque.

 Specification: